 - Engage with companies on ESG issues: If you're an investor, you can use your voting rights to support or oppose resolutions related to ESG issues.
 You can also engage with companies directly to encourage them to improve their ESG practices.

 Overall, ESG reporting is an important tool for companies and investors to understand and improve their impact on the world.
 By using ESG reporting, you can make informed decisions about the companies you invest in or support and help drive positive change in the world.
-For more in-depth information, visit our article which discusses ESG reporting for professionals.

 If you're interested in starting your journey towards more sustainable and responsible business practices, one of the first steps you can take is monitoring your energy, water, and gas consumption.
 This can help you identify areas where you can reduce your environmental impact and save money.
-If you're not sure where to start, contact check out www.rhino.energy.
+If you're not sure where to start, contact us at www.rhino.energy.
 We help businesses monitor and reduce their energy, water, and gas consumption.
 Contact them at email@example.com to learn more.